input-output-hk/peras-design/Logbook.md

 ### YH working on code extraction using agda2hs

-* In the agda2hs documentaion there are good examples guiding on how to extract properties (i.e. equality) from Agda to Haskell: https://github.com/agda/agda2hs/blob/02f495cdbc45874749665917f8a3f0bd7db5a158/docs/source/features.md?plain=1#L353-L410
+* In the agda2hs documentation there are good examples guiding on how to extract properties (i.e. equality) from Agda to Haskell: https://github.com/agda/agda2hs/blob/02f495cdbc45874749665917f8a3f0bd7db5a158/docs/source/features.md?plain=1#L353-L410
 * In agda2hs there is the module `Haskell.Law` providing helpers for that
 * Currently I'm using a simple toy chain for experimenting with code extraction